HIDDEN HISPANIC HERITAGE

 The websites tell you all about the first Christmas tree, the first Christmas card, the first Nativity scene and the first Christmas store, but the first American city where Christmas was celebrated, well, that's a little harder to find.

-And so, to fill the void in cyberspace and set the record straight, when people Google "America's first Christmas" from now on, they'll be reading this column.
+And so, to fill the void in cyberspace and set the record straight, when people Google "America's first Christmas" from now on, maybe they'll be reading this column.

 Besides, this is my way of wishing you "Feliz Navidad," just the way it was expressed on that first American Christmas.

-Originally published by Creators.com as America’s First Christmas - on December 27, 2011.
+Part of this column was originally published by Creators.com as America’s First Christmas - on December 27, 2011.

 Picture